digint/btrbk/README.md

   * Transfer via ssh
   * Resume of backups (if backup target was not reachable for a while)
   * Encrypted backups to non-btrfs destinations
+  * Wildcard subvolumes (useful for docker and lxc containers)
   * Transaction log
   * Display file changes between two backups

-btrbk is intended to be run as a cron job.
+btrbk is designed to run as a cron job for triggering periodic snapshots and backups, as well as from the command line (e.g. for instantly creating additional snapshots).

 Installation